viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ## Terraform Commands ##

+terraform init # Command uses initiliaze and download the providers associated with the terraform provider.tf file, downloads the required modules referenced in the configuration, initializes the backend configuration

+`Ex:` .terraform/providers/registry.terraform.io/hashicorp

+terraform init `-backend-config` # Initiliazes the backend with the provided configuration.

+terraform init `-migrate-state` # To migrate the state file to the new remote backend.

 terraform validate # It's validates syntax configuration, If no syntax errors the output is Success!
 The configuration is valid

-terraform init # Command uses initiliaze and download the providers associated with the terraform provider.tf file, downloads the required modules referenced in the configuration, initializes the backend configuration

-`Ex:` .terraform/providers/registry.terraform.io/hashicorp

 terraform plan # Command creates an execution plan and determines what changes are required to achieve the desired state in the configuration files.

-terraform plan -refresh-only # command is specifically designed to only refresh the Terraform state to match any changes made to remote objects outside of Terraform.
+terraform plan -refresh-only # Command is specifically designed to only refresh the Terraform state to match any changes made to remote objects outside of Terraform.

 terraform apply # Command is create the resources are defined in terraform configuration.

 terraform apply --refresh-only # Can be used to detect configuration drift by refreshing the state of the infrastructure without making any changes.

-terraform apply -replace # command manually marks a Terraform-managed resource for replacement, forcing it to be destroyed and recreated on the apply execution.
+terraform apply -replace # Command manually marks a Terraform-managed resource for replacement, forcing it to be destroyed and recreated on the apply execution.

+terraform apply -destroy # By using the `-destroy` flag with the `apply` command, you can achieve the same result as the `destroy` command.

 `Note:` This command replaces terraform taint, which was the command that would be used up until 0.15.x.
 You may still see terraform taint on the actual exam until it is updated.